 For some parents, texture is important.
 Surfaces shouldn’t be covered in anything that doesn’t belong, especially something wet or sticky.
 Don’t get them started on what Baby shouldn’t be covered in!

 Are you this kind of clean?
 Does seeing Baby lightly coated in a thin film of drying food gross you out to no end?
 It turns out that playing with food has been linked to infant brain development.
 Mealtime is a feast for the senses, so this kind of exploration is really good for Baby‘s development.
-When you see Baby all covered in sauce, or with cereal stuck to his cheeks, remember that he is just learning through doing – there will be plenty of time to clean him up when he is done.
+When you see Baby all covered in sauce, or with cereal stuck to their cheeks, remember that they are just learning through doing – there will be plenty of time to clean them up when they are done.

 - Clean means: spotless